-The Federal Highway Administration (FHWA) approves or certifies certain products installed on U.S. Highways, including the ET-Plus end terminals.
-The original ET-Plus (5-inch beam) was designed and developed by Trinity and the Texas Transportation Institute, a subdivision of the Texas A&M University System.
+The Federal Highway Administration

+(FHWA) approves or certifies certain products installed on U.S. highways, including the ET-Plus end terminals.
+The original ET-Plus (with a 5-inch beam) was designed and developed by Trinity and the Texas Transportation Institute, a subdivision of the Texas A&M University System.
 Trinity submitted the design for its ET-Plus to the FHWA in 1999.
 The FHWA approval process required scaled drawings, which had to include the critical dimensions of the end terminal.
-Trinity submitted drawings that showed a 5-inch guide channel width and 15.375inch feeder chute height.
-This design was approved on January 18, 2000.1 The feeder chute is a metal frame that helps direct the guardrail, on impact, to bend away from the road.
-Although up to seven crash tests are recommended to properly evaluate the design of a guardrail end terminal, Trinity performed only one, which involved a head-on crash of a pickup truck into the end terminal at 62 mph.
+Trinity submitted drawings that showed a 5-inch feeder chute width and 15.375-inch feeder chute height.
+The feeder chute (sometimes also referred to as the "guide channel") is a metal frame that helps direct the guardrail, on impact, to bend away from the road.

+The 5-inch ET-Plus design was approved on Jan.
+18, 2000.1 Although up to seven crash tests are recommended to properly evaluate the design of a guardrail end terminal, Trinity performed only one, which involved a head-on crash of a pickup truck into the end terminal at 62 mph.